St. Pete's Longtime Event Hall

 Built in 1925, the Manhattan Casino has contributed to entertainment and culture in the African American community for more than 40 years.
 Located along 22nd St. S., in what was once a thriving downtown area, the Manhattan has long been known as the community dance hall.
 In recent years, the Manhattan has served as an active food hall and event space hosting a variety of public and private events across the venue.

-December 1, 2022: The Manhattan Casino will be closed temporarily while capital improvements are made over the next six months.
+January 1, 2024: The Manhattan Casino will be closed temporarily while capital improvements are made.
+Please check back for updates.

 In 1925, a local African-American entrepreneur named Elder Jordan contracted with R.L.
 Sharpe to build a 12,000 sq. ft. two-story entertainment facility, which first opened as the Jordan Dance Hall in 1931.
 It later became known as the Manhattan Casino and was part of “The Deuces”—an area along 22nd St. S. that was a hub of business and entertainment for the African American community during segregation-era St. Pete.